futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config/README.md

 - __`@futagoza`__ (extends _[@futagoza/ignore][ECI]_, _[@futagoza/node/14][ECN]_, _[@futagoza/typescript][ECT]_ and _[@futagoza/dev/test][ECD]_)

-If you are using this configuration via `yarn install` (Yarn 1 only) then the following should be available as well:
+Installing this configuration by some package managers (e.g. Yarn 1) may also give your direct access to the following as well:

 - __[`@futagoza/core`][ECC]__
 - __[`@futagoza/dev`][ECD]__ (extends _[@futagoza/globals][ECG]_, _[@futagoza/javascript][ECJ]_ and _[@futagoza/node][ECN]_)